HaritJaiswal/RxTuples/README.md

 # RxTuples
 RxTuples is a library to smooth RxJava usage by adding simple Tuple creation functions.
-This library is built for HMOS environment.

 # Source
 This library has been inspired by [pakoito\\RxTuples](https://github.com/pakoito/RxTuples) version 1.0, released on December 8, 2015.